 An Application Resolves Conflicts Between Different Document Versions

 When documents are stored in iCloud, conflicts between versions of a document can occur.
 When a conflict occurs, UIKit informs the application about it.
 The application must attempt to resolve the conflict itself or invite the user to pick the version he or she prefers.

 How to Use This Document

-Before you read Document-Based Application Programming Guide for iOS you should become familiar with the information presented in iOS App Programming Guide.
+Before you read Document-Based Application Programming Guide for iOS you should become familiar with the information presented in App Programming Guide for iOS.

 The following documents are related in some way to Document-Based Application Programming Guide for iOS:

 Uniform Type Identifiers Overview and the related reference discuss Uniform Type Identifiers (UTIs), which are the primary identifiers of document types.

 File Metadata Search Programming Guide describes how to conduct searches using the

 NSMetadataQueryclass and related classes.
 You use metadata queries to locate an application’s documents stored in iCloud.